 - cross boundaries

 - make their mark in the contemporary art world

-The first School of Art at Newcastle started in 1838.
-It was part of Durham and then Newcastle University.
+The first School of Art in Newcastle started in 1838.
+It subsequently became part of King's College, Durham University, and then Newcastle University in 1963.

 Many distinguished artists came through Newcastle, either as students or as teachers, including: